GIT for polarized curves: Stabilizer subgroups

 Using \eqref{E:seq-ker-G} and \eqref{E:ker-G_1}, Claim 1 follows if we prove that

 In order to prove \eqref{E:Im-ker}, we need first to describe explicitly $\ker(G_2)$.
 Recall that, by construction, all the exceptional components $E\cong \P^1$ of $Y$ are such that $E\cap E^c$ consists of a tacnode of $Y$ and all of them are contracted to a cusp of $\wps(X)$ by the map $Y\to \wps(X)$.
-Therefore $\ker(G_2)$ consists of all the automorphisms $\gamma\in \Aut(Y)$ such that $\gamma$ restricts to the identity on $\ov{Y\setminus \cup E}$ where the union runs over all the exceptional subcurves $E$ of $Y$.
-Consider one such exceptional component $E\subset Y$ and let $\{p\}=E\cap E^c$.
+Therefore, $\ker(G_2)$ consists of all the automorphisms $\gamma\in \Aut(Y)$ such that $\gamma$ restricts to the identity on $\ov{Y\setminus \cup E}$ where the union runs over all the exceptional subcurves $E$ of $Y$.
+Consider one of these exceptional components $E\subset Y$ and let $\{p\}=E\cap E^c$.
 Since $p$ is a tacnode of $Y$, there is an isomorphism (see \cite[Sec.
 6.2]{HH2})